 He netted just three goals in 42 Premier League appearances for the Cherries and couldn’t prevent their relegation to the Championship in 2020.

-Solanke started to rediscover his best form in the second division, and has made a decent start to Bournemouth’s current Premier League campaign, but that doesn’t make him worth £19million.
+Solanke started to rediscover his best form in the second division, and has since established himself as a solid Premier League striker, but that doesn’t mean Edwards wasn’t correct to sell him.

 Liverpool had high hopes for Brewster but a £23.5million offer from Sheffield United proved too tempting for a player that had only featured on the periphery.